 NO TIME TO DIE (2021)

 Daniel Craig's 'tenure as James Bond', as they call it, has been less than stellar.
 There have been many highlights, but beyond the franchise reviving first instalment things have been rather shaky to say the least.
 Which isn't just a jab at the second unit camera work in Quantum of Solace.
 It seems at every turn there was a writer's strike or a long production delay of some kind.
 But this is a definitive conclusion to the rebooted series, for better or for worse.
 Does it go out on an all-time high or is it just a patchy affair?
-Unfortunately while this is a major step up from the laughable outing Spectre, the results reflect a lot of what has come before.
+Unfortunately while this is a major step up from the laughable Spectre, the results reflect a lot of what has come before.
 Which is to say it includes the best, and worst, of Craig's time in the tuxedo, behind and in front of the camera.

 Gone are the days of straightforward spy adventures.
 Now everything has to be an intertwining melodrama instead of a stand-alone movie.
 The Bond series has always absorbed a lot of mainstream culture ever since the Roger Moore days, and this seems to be another case of that old Eon Productions habit.
 They've thrown in yet more techno-thriller elements, in a story that still tries to tie the earlier films to one another.
 Perhaps you'd rather forget the absurd twist of Spectre or the substandard romantic storyline.
 But now those characters have followed James Bond into his next mission, whether they deserve to or not.
 Some continuity was always preserved in the past, but it was pretty light.
-Perhaps it can all be blamed on Marvel Studios.
+Perhaps it can all be blamed on the Marvel Studios model.

-The movie as a whole feels like bits and pieces of what came before, stitched together by who knows how many writers and producers.
+The resulting movie as a whole feels like bits and pieces of what came before, stitched together by who knows how many writers and producers.
 Once this was a Danny Boyle film after all.
 Even the score feels like it was cobbled together from old and new material.
 Hans Zimmer's faithful riffs on John Barry work nicely in some places.
 But at times it just sounds like Black Rain (or The Dark Knight) yet again.
 The title song by Billie Eilish is worked into the score appropriately at times, but the theme itself feels like a slower, mumbling, version of Skyfall.
 Some pieces work, others don't.
 Dramatic beats are earned at times early on, but become more forced as things progress.
 It's still an improvement on Craig's last film, but then it wasn't hard to make an improvement there.

 Familiar moments are everywhere in a story that follows Bond as he quits the Secret Service, again.
 After being tricked by his enemies and betrayed by the woman he loves, again.
 Didn't he learn to trust no-one back at the start of the revamped series?
 Soon he's lured back into the fray by Felix Leighter (Jeffrey Wright) to stop a doomsday weapon from being passed into the wrong hands.
 Bond soon finds himself back in front of an irritated M (Ralph Fiennes) and must join forces with irritated MI6 agent Nomi (Lashana Lynch.)
 But at the same time all of these boiler-plate elements are being glued against newer, less formulaic ones.
 This is a franchise that sometimes follows a template a little too closely, but perhaps in this case more tried and tested beats would have worked better.